PedroCristo/README-TEST/TESTING.md

 * While I was developing the project I tried to add a comment profile Image to the comments model by adding a foreign key relating to the profile model.
-When I was doing the migrations I was asked by the terminal for a default number for the new foreign key I add the number zero and I thought it was the right way to add it at this stage of the project.
+When I was doing the migrations I was asked by the terminal for a default number for the new foreign key I add the number zero, I thought it was the right way to add it at this stage of the project.
 I was wrong  I shouldn't add the number zero as the default.
-When I run the migrations I got an error message on the terminal that I wasn't enabled to fix by myself.
+When I run the migrations I got an error message on the terminal, saying that "(post_id)=(7) is not present in the table".

 ### Fixed Bug